 No, not everyone needs classes, but many people do.
 There are people who have zero experience and they need grooming and coaching.
 If a model/actor is inexperienced, yes , they will need some coaching.
 However, we’ve had models and actors walk through our doors that already have major market experience, with their professional photos and resume, and we have signed them to the agency right away.
 We encourage anyone who is brand new to be honest with yourself.
 If you were put on a set, in front of a camera and the director told you to move and create art, would you know what to do?
 Would it look professional?
-Do you know the best angels of your face?
-Do you know the best angels for your body type?
+Do you know the best angles of your face?
+Do you know the best angles for your body type?
 Or for actors, can you deliver the same line 50 times, but totally different in execution?
 These are all things models and actors should know.
 The bottom line is this: Classes are not mandatory, but we can not submit talent for jobs unless they truly know what they are doing.
 When you go on an audition through your agency, you represent that agent.
-If you are not professional, if you are not up to par, you potentially jeopardize your agency’s reputation with clients.
+If you or your child show up to a job and don’t know what to do, then you have potentially jeopardize your agency’s reputation and relationship with clients.
+Agencies can not allow this to happen.
+If a client is offering modeling or acting fees in exchange for professional services, you have to be able to deliver.
 We will offer honest feedback to you at the open call about where you are and what you need to do to improve.

 Is Halo an agency or a training center?